CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

 # Prerequisites for the Code To Cloud Workshop

-This workshop is targeted for students in a instructor-led training.
+This workshop is targeted at students in instructor-led training.
 To make it challenging for the students, the workshop contains challenges that can also be done individually.
 To make sure students do not get stuck, there are scripts available with instructions to "automatically" fix a challenge, so students can continue.
 The workshop also contains extensive Step-By-Step videos and written instructions.
 There are also videos that explain the concepts that are used in the exercises.

 # Video
 If you rather watch a video with step by step instructions, you can do that here [![Step by Step Video](https://img.youtube.com/vi/STzJSPvtim4/0.jpg)](https://www.youtube.com/watch?v=STzJSPvtim4)

-## Code base
+## Codebase

-The workshop builds upon an existing code base.
-Before you start the workshop, this code base needs to be forked or cloned.
+The workshop builds upon an existing codebase.
+Before you start the workshop, this codebase needs to be forked or cloned.

 1. On the Virtual Machine provided on the left of the screen, click on Microsoft Edge and complete the initial getting started prompts.
 Then, sign in to the Github ``https://github.com/login`` using the **Outlook/GitHub Credential** provided under the **Environment details** tab

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/env-creds.png)

-2. If prompted with **Device Verification** dialog box, open Microsoft edge Browser in **incognito mode** ( you can open incognito mode by clicking on the three dots "..."
-Icon  at the top right of the browser within the virtual machine and then select New InPrivate window) and sign in to Outlook by navigating to https://outlook.com using the **Outlook/GitHub Credential** provided under the **Environment details** tab
+2. If prompted with the **Device Verification** dialog box, open Microsoft edge Browser in **incognito mode** ( you can open incognito mode by clicking on the three dots "..." icon  at the top right of the browser within the virtual machine and then select New InPrivate window) and sign in to Outlook by navigating to https://outlook.com using the **Outlook/GitHub Credential** provided under the **Environment details** tab

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/code.png)

 3. Get the code from Outlook Inbox and click on **Verify**  in the **Device Verification** dialog box.
 After providing the code you will be successfully logged in to Github.

-4. After Login , go to ``https://github.com/xpiritbv/CodeToCloud-Source``
+4. After Login, open a new tab in the browser windows where you are already logged in to GitHub and go to ``https://github.com/xpiritbv/CodeToCloud-Source``

-5. Click on fork , select your account with name **github-cloudlabuser-UniqueID**
+5. Then, click on Fork at the top right, select your account with the name **github-cloudlabuser-UniqueID**

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/forked-repo.png)